All Episodes

 jordan holmes

-You got to have Trevor Noah giving you the sign off before you coup.
+You got to have Trevor Noah giving you the sign-off before you coup.

 dan friesen

-He gives you the round third.
+He gives you the round.

 jordan holmes